owensgl/biol525D/Topic_2/readme.md

  - <kbd>Esc</kbd> can be used to abort a command. <kbd>CTRL</kbd>+<kbd>c</kbd> aborts loading a file.
  - <kbd>q</kbd> *q*uits.

+<a name="editing"></a>
 ### Editing

 We'll have to edit files often in the course.
 You can edit files locally on your computer and copy them over (we show you how to copy files to the server in this topic).
+If you don't have an editor on your laptop, we can suggest Sublime Text, or Visual Studio Code (VS Code).
+A simple text editor builtin to your os will do. e.g. Wordpad or gedit.
+Avoid notepad or word.

 We also have several editors which you can run directly on the server.

-> *Note:* If you're using Moba on Windows, you can use the builtin remote-file editor.
-Be careful that the `Menu`->`Format` is set to UNIX before you save.
+Editing directly on the server is faster because you'll be debugging iteratively.

  - `nano filename`. a barebones editor with key bindings similar to notepad. good for small edits. **easiest option**
     - `nano -l filename` shows line numbers.